is part of the Informa Markets Division of Informa PLC

 Ed Sauter, Executive Director of both Tilt-Up Concrete Association (TCA) and Concrete Foundations Associations (CFA), was honored for his lifetime achievements at WOC 2015.
 In 2016, the Legacy Award was recipient Ward Malisch.

-The National Steering Committee (NSC) for the Concrete Industry Management (CIM) program – a business intensive program that awards students with a four-year Bachelor of Science degree in Concrete Industry Management – set a new record raising more than $1.2 million in gross revenue at its annual auction, held in conjunction with the World of Concrete on Wednesday, Feb.
-5.
+The National Steering Committee (NSC) for the Concrete Industry Management (CIM) program – a business intensive program that awards students with a four-year Bachelor of Science degree in Concrete Industry Management – raised raised just over $1.175

 This scholarship award was debuted at WOC 2015 to highlight the success of CIM, students from program universities, California State University (Chico), Middle Tennessee State University, New Jersey Institute of Technology, and Texas State University.
 Each year students are invited to present their industry papers.
 Topics range from applied material research, studies on improving contractor efficiency, and new business development.